Hydrosys4/Master/README.md

 # Installation

+For fast installation it is possible to directly download the SD image from the Download section in the site https://hydrosysblog.wordpress.com/

-For installation please download the installer in the bash folder and run it on the fresh installation of the raspbian jessie lite.
+For a more traditional installation please download the installer in the bash folder and run it on the fresh installation of the raspbian stretch lite.
 Before installation please remember to enable the camera (if you are using the raspicam).
 Camera canbe enables using the raspi-config command and searching for camera.
 Below the required steps to install the hydrosys4 on you jessie raspbian lite:

 wget https://raw.githubusercontent.com/Hydrosys4/Master/master/bash/install_hydrosys4.sh